ANU-HPC/aiwc-for-the-masses/paper/paper.md

 Our hypothesis is that these characteristics should be largely independent of language used to implement it, although it is expected that different compiler optimizations and translation strategies will subtly change the metrics.
 Part of the goal of this paper is to examine the magnitudes of change imposed by language, compiler and translator.
 With the similarities between metrics despite the original implementation can be used to evaluate the similarities of application and potential deficiencies in specific compilers.

+We selected the Gaussian Elimination application from the Rodinia Benchmark Suite\ [@Rodinia] for our evaluation.
+By design Rodinia applications are targeted toward accelerator-based systems, and many of the applications in the benchmark suite are represented in multiple programming models, including CUDA, OpenCL, and OpenMP.
+Furthermore, additional OpenMP and OpenACC implementations of various Rodinia applications have been developed by open source extension projects\ [@pathscale], which we utilize in our evaluation.
+All implementations of Gaussian Elimination have been divided into two discrete computationally intensive regions/kernels -- known as `Fan1` and `Fan2`.
+The former calculates the multiplier matrix while `Fan2` modifies the matrix A into the Lower-Upper Decomposition.
+For brevity we only consider `Fan1` in this paper, however both kernels and results are available in the Jupyter artefact.\todo[inline ]{reference artefact}

 The translation was largely automatic using both tools to convert between languages.
 OpenARC doesn't support C++ programs, thus, some benchmarks we examined had to be converted to ANSI C89, and our biggest pain was with user defined `struct`'s needing to be explicitly mentioned when used.